Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 `"sizeModifier": 2.0`  <---- This would make the bee twice the size of a vanilla bee<br>
 `"sizeModifier": 0.5`  <---- This would make the bee half the size of a vanilla bee<br>
-`"sizeModifier": 1.375`  <---- This would make the bee 1 3/8 times the size of a vanilla bee
+`"sizeModifier": 1.375`  <---- This would make the bee 1 3/8 times the size of a vanilla bee<br>

 *SPECIAL NOTE:* When a bees size is modified, the child version of that bee also has it's size modified.
 Check out the coal bee as an example.